nmnfaisal/nmnfaisal/README.md

 # Hi there 👋, I'm Noman

 ## Glad to see you here !✨
-I am a Android Engineer 💻 with ~3+ years of experience.
+I am an Android Engineer 💻 with ~3+ years of experience.
 Being a Software Developer, it allows me to not only develop client-facing apps, but also develop them with state-of-the-art backend support. 🚁 I specialize in creating robust applications that meet all modern requirements. 🔥 I love designing applications that are lightweight and yet powerful, distributed yet synchronized, and beautiful yet efficient. 💙 I am focused on Java, Kotlin,  Coroutines, Databases, Jetpack Components, Flutter, Security, Servers, Optimization, as well as forward-looking technologies like SDK's Multi module Architecture, Flutter, KMM🌟

 ## 🤝 Connect with me
 [![text](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/nmnfaisal/)